trampgeek/moodle-qtype_coderunner/README.md

 the "make this question a prototype" feature.
 The combinator template is also considered to be an advanced feature.
 By default, when you edit the per-test-template the combinator is disabled; you must explicitly re-enable it (and edit it) if you need it.
-The JavaScript alerts that tell you this are a tad annoying but I'm leaving them in so no one can accuse me of not warning them.
+The JavaScriplocallyt alerts that tell you this are a tad annoying but I'm leaving them in so no one can accuse me of not warning them.

 Managing prototype questions is a little problematic - there's no way